Gifts from August

 Early Peek at a New Beaver Brook Trail

 What a splendid weekend for mountain laurel.
 At Beaver Brook in Hollis, NH, it’s in full bloom.
 I went there this morning to join a team that’s preparing a new trail, and we spent three hours cutting back laurel & oak & birch along an already-flagged path that might be ready for public use in a couple of years along the northern edge of the property.
-I won’t give details on its location, since it’s not quite ready for its public premiere.
-There are plenty of other Beaver Brook trails to enjoy, and I recommend that you make your way to Hollis to discover them if you haven’t already.
+In the meantime, there are plenty of other Beaver Brook trails to enjoy, and I recommend that you make your way to Hollis to discover them if you haven’t already.
 You can get more information including directions and trail maps at www.beaverbrook.org.

 I like to help maintain trails now & then, since I get so much enjoyment out of them all the time.
 I’m not skilled enough to be an asset on my own, but signing up for an organized trail day like this one lets me work with a team that can get quite a bit done in just a few hours.
 Keep an eye out for volunteer opportunities in your favorite park.
 Youth and strength are optional.
 And if you’re lucky, as I was today, there’s pizza afterward.